overtone/emacs-live/doc-reporting-issues.markdown

 Emacs Live weaves together a lot of different functionality, and while a lot of care has been taken to ensure a seamless union, no code is error free.
 If you have found some behaviour that you think is incorrect, then please consider submitting a [GitHub Issue](https://github.com/overtone/emacs-live/issues).
 The following should help you make the issue report as useful as possible.

+# --> Ensure you're using a supported version of Emacs

+Emacs Live requires Emacs 24+ so please ensure your emacs version is high enough.
+You can get the current version of Emacs with `M-x emacs-version`.

 # --> Remove any pre-compiled code

 Sometimes errors can occur because there's a mismatch between some pre-compiled code and the normal elisp code.
 You should therefore remove any pre-compiled code to verify that this isn't the cause of the issue.
 On Linux/Max OS X this can be achieved with: